 They have the knowledge and tools to desensitize your dog to the things that upset them and help relieve their anxiety.

 If your dog is suffering from anxiety, especially if it seems to have come out of nowhere, a trip to the vet could be a good idea.
-Anxiety can be the symptom of an illness or injury.
+Anxiety can be a symptom of an illness or injury.

 Your vet can determine if there is an underlying physical reason for your dog’s anxious behavior.

 If your dog’s anxiety persists, despite corrective training, you can talk to your vet about management with medication.
-Clomicalm is an FDA approved treatment for anxiety in dogs, and the tablets help relieve anxiety without sedation or personality changes.
+Clomicalm is an FDA-approved treatment for anxiety in dogs, and the tablets help relieve anxiety without sedation or personality changes.

 There are also several natural options shown to be effective in treating anxiety.
 Let your vet help determine the best treatment method for your dog.